About arc42

 MEDIUM

-The assignment includes many optional features (variants, i18n, mobile, undo, hints, etc.); the team has not yet decided which to implement, risking overcommitment.
+The assignment includes many optional features (game variants, i18n, mobile, undo, hints, etc.).
+Taking on too many risks overcommitment.

-• Finalize scope early: prioritize 1–2 optional features aligned with grading criteria (e.g., one Game Y variant + leaderboard).
+• Lock scope early: prioritize one or two optional features aligned with grading criteria (e.g., leaderboard).

-• Avoid starting optional features until core requirements (player-vs-bot, API, user management) are stable and tested.
+• Do not start optional features until the core requirements (player-vs-bot, API, user management) are stable and tested.

 MEDIUM

-• Schedule a documentation review sprint before final delivery.
+• Schedule a documentation review before final delivery.

 11.2.
 Technical Debt